No workplace is immune to impairment risk

 As a result, detecting impaired employees requires a general tool that measures individual performance reliably but also quickly enough that it does not disrupt normal routines and workflows.
 Predictive Safety's AlertMeter® fits this description and can be set up easily in virtually any work environment.
 AlertMeter® does not require proprietary hardware, and employees often find they enjoy the daily insight into their cognitive state that AlertMeter® provides them.
 Using AlertMeter® has been shown to reduce drug testing costs, improve productivity, reduce employee turnover, and significantly reduce the number of workers' compensation claims filed, which means a safer workplace.

 If you want to know all there is to know about AlertMeter®, click below to request your electronic copy of our white paper, Understanding AlertMeter®: How and Why AlertMeter® Testing Meets the Safety and Performance Needs of the Modern Workplace.
-If you're ready to get AlertMeter® into your workplace, click "Request a Quote" in the upper right corner.
+If you're ready to get AlertMeter® into your workplace, click "Get in Touch" in the upper right corner.